open-telemetry/opentelemetry-collector-contrib/receiver/syslogreceiver/README.md

 #### `async` configuration

-If set, the `async` configuration block instructs the `udp_input` operator to read and process logs asynchronsouly and concurrently.
+If set, the `async` configuration block instructs the `udp_input` operator to read and process logs asynchronously and concurrently.

 **note** If `async` is not set at all, a single thread will read & process lines synchronously.